Tauvic/DriverAwareness/README.md

 * Develop a basic prototype
     * learn more about the subject of safe driving, sensors, data processing, machine learning
+    * build a proof of concept based on a simple system such as laptop / webcam
-    * find out if its possible to develop a cost effective solution
+    * find out if its possible to develop the POC into a cost effective solution
     * demonstrate its capabilities
-* If this first step succeeds, try to interest parties to actually develop and use such systems
+* If this first step succeeds, try to interest parties to actually further develop and use such systems
 * If not then I have lost nothing and learned a lot.

 |Use case|Business case|